ouakibamine/Data-Analyst-Project-cricket-world-cup/README.md

 # Cricket T20 World Cup Data Analytics Project

 ## Overview
-This is an end-to-end data analytics project suitable for both beginners and advanced users.
+This is an end-to-end data analytics project.
 In this project, we analyze cricket T20 World Cup data (2022) to assemble the best 11 players team that could potentially play against aliens.
 The project involves web scraping, data cleaning, transformation, dashboard building, and insights extraction.

 ## Contents
 - Problem Statement
 - Requirement Scoping
-- Data Collection Using Web Scraping (from ESPN Cricinfo website)
+- Data Collection Using Web Scraping from ESPN Cricinfo website (python and beatifulsoup )
 - Data Cleaning and Transformation in Python Pandas
 - Data Transformation in Power Query
 - Data Modeling and Building Parameters Using DAX